firebase/extensions/firestore-url-shortener/POSTINSTALL.md

 }
 ```

-If the URL in a Document is updated, the short URL will be automatically updated too.
+If the orignal URL in a document is updated, then the shortened URL will be automatically updated, too.